-In this edition of Webinars for Busy Lawyers, Vedia Jones-Richardson will cover the technology you can use to make client development work for your law practice – in 30 minutes or less.
+In this edition of Webinars for Busy Lawyers, Vedia Jones-Richardson will cover the technology you can use to make client development work for your law practice – in 30 minutes.

 No one understands the value of your legal services better than you do.
 And with the marketing tools of today’s tech, you can communicate that value more effectively and efficiently than ever to potential clients and referral sources.